 Hugging the eastern bank of the Sacramento River, the Sacramento River Parkway Trail travels through Sacramento in two disconnected segments.
-The older and longer northern stretch passes through Old Sacramento and along the Sacramento Southern excursion rail line to connect neighborhoods to the south.
-The trail makes useful links to the American River Bike Trail and Two Rivers Trail on its northern end.
+The older and longer northern stretch passes through Old Sacramento and along the Sacramento Southern Railroad excursion line to connect neighborhoods to the south.
+The trail makes useful links to both the American River Bike Trail and Two Rivers Trail on its northern end.
 The shorter southern segment follows the river through Sacramento's desirable Pocket neighborhood.
 A combination of on- and off-street bike facilities links the two segments.

-The trail picks up again in Miller Park just over the railroad tracks and travels about 2.5 miles south to the Captian's Table Restaurant.
-This section is wedged in tight between the river and the tracks with I5 just on the other side of the tracks.
-The Sacramento Southern Rail Road operates an excursion railroad here from the depot in Old Sacramento.
+From the popular park, the trail travels south for approximately 2.5 miles to the Westin Sacramento hotel.
+This section is wedged in tight between the river and the tracks with I-5 just on the other side of the tracks.
+The Sacramento Southern Railroad operates excursion trips here from the depot in Old Sacramento.

-At Captain's Table Restaurant the trail again ends and you will need to follow Riverside Blvd past the Little Pocket neighborhood to the final 0.5 mile section of trail on the levee.
-After you cross 35th Ave. look for the trail on the right and follow this to the Bear Flag School Park in the Pocket neighborhood.
+At the hotel, the off-road trail again ends, and you will need to follow Riverside Boulevard past the Little Pocket neighborhood to the next 0.5-mile section of trail on the levee.
+After you cross 35th Avenue, look for the trail on the right and follow this to Bear Flag School Park in the Pocket neighborhood.
 From here you can connect to a network of trails through the Pocket area.